user-tianshan/Web-App-DevOps-Project/README.md

   - Alert rule to trigger an alarm when the used disk percentage in the AKS cluster exceeds 90%
      - Check every 5 minutes with loopback period of 15 minutes.
      - Notifications sent to email address.
-     - Alert rules for CPU usage and memory working set percentage to trigger when they exceed 80%.
+     - Alert rules for CPU usage and memory modified to trigger when they exceed 80%.

 ### Milestone 10: AKS Integration with Azure Key Vault for Secrets Management